eccentricOrange/personal-blogs/docs/concepts.md

 These are things I learnt during classes, projects, or workshop, and I find them cool, fascinating, or useful.
 I hope you do too.

+{: .note-title }
+> A note on CS/programming concepts
+>
+> I maintain a separate website for CS/programming concepts..
+Even though it was designed for the CAIE Computer Science syllabus, it is useful for anyone learning CS/programming.
+You can find it at [https://eccentricOrange.github.io/CAIE-Computer-Science/](https://eccentricOrange.github.io/CAIE-Computer-Science/).
+I won't cover as many CS/programming concepts here.

 ## 1. Differential pairs
 Think about a signal traveling in a wire.
 Specifically, think of a digital signal, which is just a voltage that is either high or low (1 or 0, 5V or 0V etc).
 This is called a **single-ended signal**, because it is referenced to a single point, usually ground.